devhanee1/book-study/05-pragmatic-programmer/chapter-4-pragmatic-paranoia/kyounghan_topic23_design_by_contract.md

 ### contract
 - A contract defines rights and responsibilities of one party, as well as those of the other party.
-- There is an agreement concerning reprecussions if either party fails to abide by the contract
+- There is an agreement concerning repercussions if either party fails to abide by the contract
 - Employment contract
   - work hours
   - rules of conduct to folllow